 Good for: Global enterprises already in the SAP ecosystem that need a full-suite talent acquisition platform.

 SAP completed its acquisition of SmartRecruiters on September 11, 2025.
-SmartRecruiters serves 4,000+ organizations including Amazon, Visa, and McDonald's.
-It was named a Leader in Gartner's 2025 Magic Quadrant for Talent Acquisition Suites.
-The platform covers the full hiring lifecycle - from requisition to onboarding - with a marketplace of 600+ pre-built integrations.
+SmartRecruiters serves 4,000+ organizations including Amazon, Visa, and McDonald’s.
+Gartner named it a Leader in the 2025 Magic Quadrant for Talent Acquisition Suites.
+Full hiring lifecycle coverage - from requisition to onboarding - comes backed by a marketplace of 600+ pre-built integrations.

 How Much Does an ATS Cost?
-Full Pricing Breakdown
+Full ATS Pricing Comparison

 With the average cost-per-hire at $4,700 in 2025, according to SHRM, your ATS investment needs to pay for itself in time saved and hires made.
-Here's how all 10 platforms stack up on cost:
+This ATS pricing breakdown shows how all 10 platforms stack up - from affordable ATS options under $100/mo to enterprise applicant tracking software above $55K/yr:

 What Did the 3 Major ATS Acquisitions in 2025 Mean for Buyers?

-The ATS market saw more consolidation in 2025 than in the previous three years combined.
-These three deals fundamentally changed who you're buying from - and the implications for your contract, your data, and your product roadmap are significant.
+ATS market consolidation in 2025 outpaced the previous three years combined.
+These three deals fundamentally changed who you’re buying from - and the implications for your contract, your data, and your product roadmap are significant.

-SAP acquired SmartRecruiters (September 2025): SAP paid to bring SmartRecruiters' 4,000+ customer base into its HR technology suite alongside SuccessFactors.
-The promise is deeper integration between recruiting and the broader HR stack.
-The risk?
-SAP's track record with acquired products is mixed.
+SAP acquired SmartRecruiters (September 2025): SAP paid to bring SmartRecruiters’ 4,000+ customer base into its HR technology suite alongside SuccessFactors.
+Deeper integration between recruiting and the broader HR stack is the promise.
+Mixed is the verdict on SAP’s track record with acquired products.
 SmartRecruiters continues operating as a standalone product for now, but buyers should negotiate contractual protections around feature parity and data portability.

-Workday acquired Paradox (October 2025): Workday bought Paradox - the company behind the Olivia conversational AI chatbot - to strengthen its high-volume and frontline hiring capabilities.
-This directly targets companies hiring thousands of hourly workers who need automated screening, scheduling, and onboarding at scale.
-For existing Workday Recruiting customers, this is a net positive.
-For Paradox-only customers, the integration path is less certain.
+Workday acquired Paradox (October 2025): Workday bought Paradox - the company behind the Olivia conversational AI chatbot - to strengthen its ATS for high-volume hiring and frontline recruiting.
+Companies hiring thousands of hourly workers - who need automation for screening, scheduling, and onboarding at scale - are the direct target.
+Existing Workday Recruiting customers get a net positive.
+Paradox-only customers face a less certain integration path.

 iCIMS acquired Apli (2025): iCIMS picked up Apli to expand multilingual, high-volume screening across Latin America.
-This strengthens iCIMS for global enterprises with operations across the Americas.
-Smaller companies probably won't notice - but for enterprises with LATAM hiring needs, it's a meaningful capability addition.
+Global enterprises with operations across the Americas benefit most.
+Smaller companies probably won’t notice - but for organizations with LATAM hiring needs, it’s a meaningful capability addition.

 What do all three deals share?
-They signal that standalone ATS platforms are becoming modules inside larger HR ecosystems.
-If you're buying an ATS today, ask this: who owns this product in two years, and what does that mean for my contract?
+Standalone ATS vendors are becoming modules inside larger HR ecosystems.
+Fewer independent options, more platform lock-in.
+Consolidation accelerates.
+Before signing, ask: who owns this product in two years, and what does that mean for your contract?

 What Can’t an ATS Do - and How Do You Fill the Gap?

-Sixty-nine percent of organizations still struggle to fill open roles, according to SHRM's 2025 State of Recruiting report.
-That number hasn't improved despite widespread ATS adoption.
-Why?
-Because an ATS manages candidates who apply.
-It doesn't find the 70% of the workforce that's passively open to opportunities but not browsing job boards.
+Sixty-nine percent of organizations still struggle to fill open roles, according to SHRM’s 2025 State of Recruiting report.
+Despite widespread ATS adoption, that number hasn’t improved.
+An ATS manages candidates who apply - not the roughly 70% of the workforce that’s passively open to a new role but not actively searching.
+Sourcing and applicant tracking are two fundamentally different problems.

-This is the sourcing gap - and it's the biggest blind spot in most recruiting tech stacks.
+This is the sourcing gap - the biggest blind spot in most recruiting tech stacks.
 Your ATS can post jobs, screen resumes, schedule interviews, and generate compliance reports.
-But it can't scan hundreds of millions of profiles, identify candidates who match nuanced criteria, or send personalized outreach across email, LinkedIn, and SMS.
-That requires a different kind of tool.
+What it cannot do - scan hundreds of millions of profiles, match on nuanced criteria, and send personalized outreach across email, LinkedIn, and SMS - is fundamentally different work.
+Filling that gap requires a dedicated AI candidate sourcing tool that runs searches around the clock.

 As Rich Rosen, Executive Recruiter at Cornerstone Search, puts it: “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.”

-Pricing makes the comparison even sharper.
-Pin starts at $100/mo with a free tier (no credit card required).
-That's less than most mid-market ATS platforms charge for basic applicant tracking alone - and Pin handles the sourcing, outreach, and scheduling that those ATS platforms don't touch.
+Cost-wise, the comparison favors Pin.
+At $100/mo with a free tier (no credit card needed), Pin costs less than most mid-market ATS platforms charge for basic applicant tracking alone.
+Pin handles the sourcing, outreach, and scheduling that those tools skip entirely.
 Compare that to enterprise sourcing alternatives at $10K-$35K+/yr, and the value math is straightforward.

 Source your next hire with Pin’s AI sourcing - free to start